Session 1 – The Mind-Body Problem: Extra Materials

 Interested in Exploring Philosophy Further?

-We sincerely hope you’ve enjoyed doing philosophy with Converge and that the course has given you some food for thought.
-If you want to continue exploring the ideas we’ve covered, we recommend looking at the following resources.
+We sincerely hope you enjoy doing philosophy with Converge and that the course gives you some food for thought.
+If you want to continue exploring the ideas we’ve covered, we recommend looking at the following resources: